 ON THIS PAGE: You will find information about how many men learn they have this type of cancer each year and some general survival information.
 Remember, survival rates depend on several factors.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages, use the menu on the side of your screen.

-The five-year survival rate (percentage of people who survive at least five years after the cancer is detected, excluding those who die from other diseases) of men with penile cancer that has not spread at the time of diagnosis is about 85%.
+The five-year survival rate is the percentage of people who survive at least five years after the cancer is detected, excluding those who die from other diseases.
+The five-year survival rate of men with penile cancer that has not spread at the time of diagnosis is about 85%.
 If the cancer has spread near the penis (local spread), the five-year survival rate is 59%.
 If the cancer has spread to other parts of the body (distant spread), the five-year survival rate is 11%.

 Cancer survival statistics should be interpreted with caution.
 These estimates are based on data from thousands of men with this type of cancer, but the actual risk for a particular individual may differ.
 It is not possible to tell a person how long he will live with penile cancer.
 Because the survival statistics are measured in five-year intervals, they may not represent advances made in the treatment or diagnosis of this cancer.
 Learn more about understanding statistics.